ibm-cloud-docs/openshift/openshift_ingress_roks4.md

 2. If you want to configure TLS termination, get your custom TLS secret ready.
   * To use a TLS certificate that is stored in {{site.data.keyword.cloudcerts_long_notm}}:
       1. Import the certificate to your cluster.
-When you import a certificate, a secret that holds the TLS certificate and key is automatically created in the `ibm-cert-store` namespace. <p class="note">Do not create the secret with the same name as the IBM-provided Ingress secret, which you can find by running `ibmcloud oc cluster get --cluster <cluster_name_or_ID> | grep Ingress`.</p>
+When you import a certificate, a secret that holds the TLS certificate and key is automatically created in the `ibm-cert-store` project. <p class="note">Do not create the secret with the same name as the IBM-provided Ingress secret, which you can find by running `ibmcloud oc cluster get --cluster <cluster_name_or_ID> | grep Ingress`.</p>
         ```
         ibmcloud oc alb cert deploy --secret-name <secret_name> --cluster <cluster_name_or_ID> --cert-crn <certificate_crn>
         ```
         {: pre}
-      2. Copy the secret into the namespace where your app service is deployed.
+      2. Copy the secret into the project where your app service is deployed.
         ```
-        oc get secret <secret_name> -n ibm-cert-store -o yaml | sed 's/default/<new-namespace>/g' | kubectl -n <new-namespace> create -f -
+        oc get secret <secret_name> -n ibm-cert-store -o yaml | sed 's/default/<new-project>/g' | oc -n <new-project> create -f -
         ```
         {: pre}
   * To create a TLS certificate: